Washing The Undercarriage Of a Car? Here’s How To Do It

 How To Avoid Water Hitting Electrically Sensitive Areas?

-Well, you can’t avoid water from hitting electrically sensitive areas.
+Well, you can’t prevent water from hitting electrically sensitive areas.
 Luckily, the electronics on the undercarriage are made to withstand water.
 As long as you don’t use a high-pressure washer to directly wash the undercarriage, you won’t make any damage.